Christianity’s Ties to the Scientific Method

 As a scientific study, researchers have tried to correlate NDE’s with physical, environmental factors, such as oxygen deprivation and over-stimulation by drugs.
 Greyson says, however, “We don’t find any correlations at all.”
 His current conclusion after 50 years of research is that environmental factors don’t appear to explain NDEs.

 The consistencies from person to person and culture to culture over the span of time leads Greyson and other NDE researchers to view them as a singular phenomenon.
-Greyson says the same characteristics of NDEs reoccur over and again regardless of who has experienced them.
+Greyson says the same characteristics of NDEs reoccur with great consistency regardless of who has experienced them.
 Gender, ethnicity, cultural background and religiosity (or the lack thereof) don’t seem to factor into NDEs.
 “Atheists describe the same things as Catholics do,” says Greyson.

 Commonalities in the NDE experience, however, may not be as intriguing to Dr. Greyson, the psychiatrist, as the common outcomes.
 The most interesting outcome to him, he says, is the effect NDEs have on the people who experience them.

 Dr. Greyson says, “I make my living trying to help people change their lives, and it’s very difficult to do.”
-The NDE experiences that take a few seconds or a few minutes at most “totally transform someone’s attitudes, beliefs, values, and behavior,” which leads Greyson to conclude, “That’s a powerful experience!”
+The NDE experiences that take a few seconds or a few minutes at most “totally transform someone’s attitudes, beliefs, values, and behavior.”
+For that reason, Greyson says NDEs are “a powerful experience!”

 The data shows that NDEs are a universal phenomenon.
 Greyson won’t speculate whether NDEs indicate some universal reality, something universally going on with physical bodies, or something that is a universal psychological trait.
 He is cautious to say, “We don’t know the answer to that.”

-As Greyson continues with the interview, I am impressed that his scientific training and skepticism familiar to his materialistic worldview guide him forward in this field that might tempt another person to run wild with imagination.
+As Greyson continues with the interview, I am impressed that his scientific training and skepticism – consistent with his materialistic worldview – guide him circumspectly in a field that might tempt another person to run wild with imagination.
 He is careful not to speculate, but he is candid about the things that appear to be evident from the volume of data, even if they cannot be explained by his worldview.

 Continue reading “An Interview with Dr. Bruce Greyson on Near Death Experiences, Part 2”